Feel free to contact me if your question is not answered here.

 How much do you charge?

-The cost for an hour session is $110, by cash, check, or card at time of service.
-The Fees section of the Bodywork page has information on discounts and other session lengths.
+The cost for an hour session is $110, by cash, check, card, or Zelle at time of service.
+The Fees and Policies page has information on discounts and other session lengths.

 Do you take health insurance?

 No, I don’t.
 I can prepare receipts for you to be reimbursed if you have an out of network massage benefit and/or a doctor’s referral.
-Payment is due at time of service by cash, check, or card.
+Payment is due at time of service.